konst-aa/drafter/README.md

 #### ~!picks

-Returns an image of your current picks
+DMs an image of your current picks

 ### Maintenance Commands